Amazon FBA vs Shopify: A 2024 Comparison

 Technical Expertise: Shopify requires some technical expertise to set up and maintain, so you may need to hire a developer or learn how to use the platform.

-It depends on your business and your goals.
-If you want to reach a large audience and take advantage of Amazon's Prime eligibility, Amazon FBA might be the right choice.
-However, if you want complete control over your online store and to avoid paying additional fees, Shopify might be a better fit.
+The choice between FBA Amazon vs Shopify hinges on your business and goals.
+For a large audience and Prime eligibility, consider Amazon FBA.
+If you prioritize complete control over your online store and minimizing fees, Shopify might be a better fit.

 It's also worth noting that some businesses use Amazon FBA and Shopify.
 For example, you could use Amazon FBA to sell your products on Amazon and Shopify to sell your products on your website.
 This strategy allows you to use both platforms' strengths and reach a wider audience.